sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

    return 0;
 }
 ```
+This very simple program prints "Hello, World!" to the UART which acts as a simple terminal.

+The `#include <stdio.h>` directive describes the libraries which may be called by the program.
+In this case we are using the [Standard IO library for C](https://www.w3schools.com/c/c_ref_stdio.php)

+main() is always the entry point for a program

+printf() is the function from stdio.h which we are using to print our output.

+The program should return `0` if it completes correctly.
+(Other numbers may indicate an error condition).

+### Compiling and running the C program

 Set the language button to `C` and press `Compile and Load`

-After a few seconds, you will see `Compile Succeeded¬ in the Messages window
+After a few seconds, you will see `Compile Succeeded` in the Messages window

 You will also see a `Disassembly` of the compiled C code in the Disassembly widow.
 This represents the compiled object code as it is located in the simulator's memory.

-You will note that the simple program has created a lot of Assembler code
+You will note that this simple program has created a lot of Assembler code.
+Most of this is library code added by the linker to allow the `printf` command to run.

 At the top of the CPUlator, you will see commands to run the program.